alwaysdata/documentation/content/guides/memcached.en.md

 - *Command* : `./memcached -p 8300`
 - *Working directory* : `/home/[foo]/memcached`

-More options via `./$HOME/memcached/memcached -h`.
+More options via `$HOME/memcached/memcached -h`.

 {{% notice warning %}}
 By default anyone can connect to Memcached; there is no security.
 An [authentication](https://github.com/memcached/memcached/wiki/SASLHowto) can be set up.
 {{% /notice %}}

-It remains the application that needs to use `services-[foo].alwaysdata.net`. to connect to its Memcached.
+The next step is to configure the application to connect to Memcached using `services-[foo].alwaysdata.net` and port `8300`.

 - [Install the PHP extension]({{< ref "databases/memcached/php" >}})